byu-osl/city-issue-server/Notes.md

 # Questions

-- Why don't we use localstorage to store their info?
-Do they even need an account?
 - Weirdness in requestFilters triggering

 - Google maps quota - 25k per day
     + need to cache the map
 - cache